Business uses of natural language processing - the 2023 capabilities of NLP

 NLP for better market research & analysis

-NLP chatbot, as one of the major business NLP applications, has a vital role to play in market research and analysis.
+NLP has a vital role to play in market research and analysis.

 While marketers do have an extensive amount of data in hand to make key decisions, making sense of all this data can be time-consuming and requires a lot of resources.